 68.C.
-In the event that a the customer of an obliged entity, or a person who is authorised to act on behalf of the customer, or a third person according to paragraph (a) of subsection (2) of section 67, on whom the obliged entity relies for the performance of the procedures for customer identification and due diligence measures, knowingly provides false or misleading evidence or information for the identity of the customer or of the ultimate beneficial owner or provides false or forged identification documents, is guilty of the offence and, in case of conviction, is subject to imprisonment not exceeding two (2) forged
+In the event that a the customer of an obliged entity, or a person who is authorised to act on behalf of the customer, or a third person according to paragraph (a) of subsection (2) of section 67, on whom the obliged entity relies for the performance of the procedures for customer identification and due diligence measures, knowingly provides false or misleading evidence or information for the identity of the customer or of the ultimate beneficial owner or provides false or forged identification documents, is guilty of the offence and, in case of conviction, is subject to imprisonment not exceeding two (2) years or to a pecuniary penalty of up to hundred thousand euro (€100.000) or to both of these penalties.

-Offence of providing false or misleading evidence or information and false or years or to a pecuniary penalty of up to hundred thousand euro (€100.000) or documents. to both of these penalties.
+Offence of providing false or misleading evidence or information and false or forged documents.

-69. Obliged entities apply the following internal reporting and reporting to Internal the Unit procedures which:
+69. Obliged entities apply the following internal reporting and reporting to the Unit procedures which: